Dh4v4l8/Metasploitable-2/README.md

 #  Metasploitable-2 Walkthrough

-This repository contains walkthrough for exploiting various services on Metasploitable-2, a vulnerable Linux VM used for penetration testing practice.
+This repository contains simple walkthroughs using commands to exploit different services running on Metasploitable-2, a vulnerable Linux VM for penetration testing practice.

----

 ## 🔍 Nmap Scan Output